krkn-chaos/krkn/INCUBATION_CHECKLIST.md

 ## Contributors and Community

-Note: this section may be augmented by the completion of a Governance Review from the Project Reviews subproject.
+Note: this section may be augmented by the completion of a Governance Review from TAG Contributor Strategy.

 ### Suggested